PavanBoggavarapu/Assignment-for-Research-and-Development-AI/README.md

 Parametric Curve Fitting for XY Data

-This project performs parametric curve fitting to estimate the best values of θ (theta), M, and X for a set of custom parametric equations, using observed data from xy_data.csv.
+This project focuses on fitting a custom parametric curve to a set of XY data points taken from xy_data.csv.
-The objective is to find parameters that minimize the L1 (Manhattan) distance between the model curve and the observed data points.
+The idea is simple: we try to find the values of θ (theta), M, and X that make our parametric curve match the observed data as closely as possible.

-✅ Parametric Equations

-The model being fitted is:
+To measure how well the curve matches the data, we use the L1 (Manhattan) distance.

+📌 Model Description

+The curve we are fitting is defined by the following equations:

 x(t) = t * cos(theta)
        - e^(M * |t|) * sin(0.3 * t) * sin(theta)
        + X

 y(t) = 42
        + t * sin(theta)
        + e^(M * |t|) * sin(0.3 * t) * cos(theta)

+These equations combine linear components with a small oscillatory exponential signal, which makes the optimization a bit challenging — and interesting.

-✅ Requirements
+📁 Requirements

-You need Python 3 with the following libraries:
+This project uses Python 3 and the following packages:

 numpy

 pandas

 scipy

 matplotlib

-Install them using:
+You can install everything with:

 pip install numpy pandas scipy matplotlib

-✅ How to Run
+🚀 How to Run

-Place these files in the same folder:
+Keep this notebook: Research_Assignment.ipynb, and the dataset: xy_data.csv, in the same location.

-Research_Assignment.ipynb

-xy_data.csv

-Open the notebook in Jupyter or VS Code.
+Open the notebook in Jupyter Notebook or VS Code.

-Run all cells.
+Run the cells from top to bottom.

-The notebook will:
+The script will:

-Load the data
+Read the data

-Perform multi-stage optimization
+Perform several optimization steps

+Display the progress

 Print the final parameter values

-Save the result plot as curve_fitting_result.png
+Save a plot named curve_fitting_result.png

-✅ Optimization Process

-The script uses a robust two-stage optimization strategy:
+🔍 How the Optimization Works

+To get a reliable result, the script doesn’t rely on a single method.
+Instead, it combines two approaches:

-Local optimization (L-BFGS-B)
+1. Local Optimization (L-BFGS-B)

-Run from multiple starting points
+Runs from multiple starting points to explore different regions of the parameter space.

-Efficiently narrows down good parameter regions

-Global optimization (Differential Evolution)
+2. Global Optimization (Differential Evolution)

-Confirms and refines the best solution

-Avoids local minima traps
+Ensures we don’t get stuck in a local minimum and helps refine the best solution.

+Together, these steps make the fitting both accurate and stable.

-✅ Final Output
+✅ Final Results

-The algorithm converged to:
+After running the full pipeline, the algorithm converged to these values:

 theta = 29.999445 degrees
 M     = 0.03000120
 X     = 54.998518

-Final mean L1 distance: 0.013358
+The mean L1 distance came out to:

+0.013358

-These results indicate an excellent fit, and the values closely match the expected underlying true parameters (30°, 0.03, 55) used during data generation.
+This is an excellent fit, and the values are extremely close to the expected true parameters (≈ 30°, 0.03, and 55).
+This confirms that the script successfully recovered the original model used to generate the data.

+📊 Output

+The notebook generates:

+curve_fitting_result.png – showing the fitted curve overlayed with the real data

+Console logs showing optimization steps and final parameters